lavollmer/frontendmentor-ip-address/README.md

 I began by setting up the basics of the program with installing Vite, ReactJS, and other aspects of the program.

+The frontend is built in React(Vite) and the backend is an express server in the /server folder.
+Communication is via REST API and Axios.

+The frontend was built by starting with the design ideas.

+The backend was built after determining I needed a backend folder instead of running everything in the frontend.
+I started by importing the dependencies such as express, cors and dotenv.
+Express was the main web framework, cors is the middleware to allow the frontend to talk to the backend, and dotenv is to load environment variables.
+After, I began by intializing the server using an Express application instance and set the PORT to 5000.
+I set up the middleware functions before running my route handlers to allow different origin requests.
+Finally, I built the endpoint routes with a basic route and API key route to begin with.
+The end of the index.js file includes starting the server on the defined port.

 ### Continued development